Benjamin N. Duke House: Benjamin and James Duke

 In late 1906, James met cotton heiress Nanaline Holt Inman at a party in his brother's house.
 James married Nanaline eight months later, in July 1907, and bought a plot at the northeast corner of Fifth Avenue and 78th Street, where he intended to build a mansion.
 That November, James acquired the house at 1009 Fifth Avenue from his brother.
-James is recorded as having lived in the house by early 1908, when he gave testimony from his bedroom as part of an antitrust lawsuit that that the federal government had brought against the American Tobacco Company.
+James is recorded as having lived in the house by early 1908, when he gave testimony from his bedroom as part of an antitrust lawsuit that the federal government had brought against the American Tobacco Company.
 Benjamin Duke moved to the Plaza Hotel in 1909.
 By the 1910 United States census, James and Nanaline lived there, along with Nanaline's mother Florence Holt and nine servants.